There are no detectors out there that will indicate the presence of bad smells. It’s...

 Thursday, August 2nd, 2018 @ 9:43am

-Dressing lumber is the process of preparing any rough sawn wood, so that it’s usable in wood working projects.
-The first step in dressing any lumber is to check for imperfections in the wood.
+The first step in dressing any rough sawn lumber is to check for imperfections in the wood.

-*Tip* Dress all your pieces at the same time to make sure they’re all of the same thickness and width.
-This is really important, especially for finished carpentry.
+Note While working on the table top, we dressed all of the pieces at the same time to make sure that they are all the same thickness and width.
+This is very important for finished carpentry.

-Once you get all your material down to the same size , I usually measure the width of all the pieces one final time.
-I’ll adjust the table saw to about 1/16” smaller than the smallest dressed piece and run them all through the table saw, cutting off the final edge that hasn’t been dressed yet.
+Once you get all of your material down to the same size then I usually measure the width of all of the pieces and adjust the table saw to about 1/16” smaller then the smallest piece you’ve dressed.
+Then run them all through the table saw, cutting off the final edge that hasn’t been dressed yet.

-*Tip* You can run the final edge through the joiner after all your pieces, but you shouldn’t have to if your table saw is set properly.
+If it makes you more comfortable you can run that edge through the joiner after on all of your pieces but you shouldn’t have to if you make sure your table saw is set properly.